openstack/charm-guide/doc/source/release-notes/2106_Trilio.rst

 Using S3 to store backups
 -------------------------

-The Trilio charms now support using an S3 compatable storage service to store backups.
+The Trilio charms now support using an S3 compatible storage service to store backups.
 This is achieved by setting the ``backup-target-type`` option of the trilio-data-mover and trilio-wlm charms to `S3` and set the following configuration options to provide information regarding the S3 service: